JKWA/funx/usage-rules/eq.md

 - Use Prism explicitly for sum types with partial access (`Nothing == Nothing`)
 - Use Prism with or_else for optional fields with specific defaults
 - Use behaviours for complex, reusable equality logic (fuzzy matching, etc.)
+- Use bare Eq maps for composing variables, helpers, or behaviour modules
 - Nested `any`/`all` blocks for complex boolean logic
 - DSL results can be used with `eq_for` macro for protocol implementation
 - Avoid `diff_on` if you need equivalence classes (grouping, uniq, sets)